glennmatthews/aagen/README.md

     INFO:aagen.generator:Random seed is 1201576528

-If you want to recreate the same dungeon again, you can launch the program with `./main.py -s <seed number>` and the exact same dungeon will be generated as before (barring any changes to the dungeon generation algorithms, of course!).
+If you want to recreate the same dungeon again, you can launch the program with `aagen -s <seed number>` and the exact same dungeon will be generated as before (barring any changes to the dungeon generation algorithms, of course!).

 **This is key when reporting bugs - please provide the seed number under which